 Thursday’s Truthful Humor

-For more encouragement, take a tour at www.trenchclassesunited.com
+For more encouragement, join our Facebook and Instagram communities; and take a tour at www.trenchclassesunited.com

 Tuesday's Truthful Humor

 I think this is fantastic, I just love the guy's answer, and the interpretation for the word BIBLE.
 Enjoy and pass it on.

 If you're spiritually alive, you're going to love this!

 If you're spiritually dead, you won't want to read it.